AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

       Pizzeria app on PostgreSQL is ready at http://some_other_ip_address:8082/pizzeria

 - Step 7:
-    - Optional but highly recommended - run the [shell script](./Resources/HelmCharts/ContosoPizza/update_nsg_for_postgres_mysql.sh) in the files given to you for this hack at     this path: `HelmCharts/ContosoPizza/update_nsg_for_postgres_mysql.sh`
+    - Run the [shell script](./Resources/HelmCharts/ContosoPizza/update_nsg_for_postgres_mysql.sh) in the files given to you for this hack at this path: `HelmCharts/ContosoPizza/update_nsg_for_postgres_mysql.sh`
-  This will block public access to your on-premise databases.
+  This will block public access to your on-premise databases and allow access only from your computer.
-You should preferably run this on your local machine, not Azure Cloud Shell.
-The script uses Azure CLI.

-  Alternately, if you do run this script from Azure Cloud Shell, open up the script file and edit the line with "myip"
+#### NOTE:  This script is meant to run from your computer, not azure cloud shell.
+However if you are running this hack from azure cloud shell, you need to  open up the script file and edit the line with "myip" with your ip address.
+In that case, you can get your computer's ip address by launching a browser to https://ifconfig.me

 - Please refer to the [AKS cheatsheet](./K8s_cheetsheet.md) for a reference of running handy AKS commands to validate your environment.
 You will need this throughout the hack.